-Personal Interactions Benefit Memory Care Residents
+How Do Personal Interactions Benefit Memory Care Residents?

 The Philomena | Seniors doing activities together

-Understanding Dementia and Alzheimer’s Disease
+Understanding Dementia and Alzheimer’s

-Alzheimer’s disease is the most common form of dementia*, a decline in mental ability that impacts one’s day-to-day activities.
+Alzheimer’s is the most common form of dementia*, a decline in mental ability that impacts one’s day-to-day activities.
 Symptoms can include:

 • Difficulty remembering appointments